bodo-ai/Bodo/docs/docs/api_docs/sql/bodosqlerrors.md

 <br>

 -  **The table name specified in a SQL query doesn't match a table name registered in the BodoSQLContext.**

  ```py
  "Object 'tablename' not found"
  ```

  Generally, this is caused by misnaming a table when initializing the BodoSqlContext, or misnaming a table in the query itself.
+ If you encounter this issue please check BodoSQL's [case sensitivity rules][identifier-case-sensitivity].

 <br>